satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 responses to questions for topics related to either computer programming or mathematics, respectively.
-The web interface allows registered members to post or respond to a question, to comment on a response, to vote on the quality or importance of a question, response, or comment.
-Figure 6 below shows a screenshot of the response from a registered member to a question submitted to Stack Overflow.
+The web interface allows registered members to post or respond to a question, to comment on a response, to vote on the quality or importance of a question, of a response, or of a comment.
+Figure 6 below shows a screenshot of the response from a registered member to a question submitted to Stack Overflow, where 299 indicates the number of votes received for the response from registered members.

 .. figure:: images/image01.png
    :align: center